woodie/geminabox-ldap/README.md

 Pass configuration information by environment file (see examples below):

-    docker run -d --env-file our.env -p 2222:9292 --restart unless-stopped -v /var/lib/geminabox-data:data:rw woodie/geminabox-ldap
+    docker run -d -p 2222:9292 --env-file our.env --restart unless-stopped -v /var/lib/geminabox-data:data:rw woodie/geminabox-ldap

 ### Configuration

-Any environment variables that should be passwd to the container can go in this file.
+Any environment variables that should be passed to the container can go in this file.
-The `VIRTUAL_HOST` is used by the Nginx, the `HEADER_IMAGE` replaces the generic image, and the `BACKDOOR` provides an upload token for users that have already authenticated.
+The `VIRTUAL_HOST` is used by the Nginx, the `HEADER_IMAGE` will replace the generic image, and the `BACKDOOR` provides an upload token for users that have already authenticated.

 ```shell